jcuppen/JSON/examples/simple/README.md

 ```

 ### `booleans.sac`
-Creates a json object and sets some booleans in various ways.
+Creates a JSON object and sets some booleans in various ways.
 Then outputs the json object to stdout.

 expected result:
 ```json
 {